Weezer (White Album): Critical reception

-According to Metacritic, Weezer has received an aggregated score of 71/100 based on 28 reviews, indicating "generally favorable reviews".

 Stephen Thomas Erlewine at AllMusic stated that "The White Album winds up existing in a fantasy world that's entirely the band's own creation", calling it "Weezer's version of Southern California".
 Erlewine specifically highlighted the tracks "California Kids", "Thank God for Girls" and "Jacked Up".
 Evan Lucy of Alternative Press declared the album as Weezer's best material in 15 years, stating "feel free to call it a resurgence, a comeback, a resurrection or whatever else you will.
 All that really matters is that the White Album's songs are great, and not just great for the 2016 version of Weezer."
 In a positive review for Chorus.fm, Aaron Mook writes, "what I can say for certain about The White Album (and its predecessor) is that for the first time since 2002, it sounds like Weezer are not only enjoying the music they're making, but living up to the admittedly impossible standards some Blue Album and Pinkerton purists tend to hold.
-With The White Album, Weezer solidify their place as a more-than-capable modern pop-rock band."Weezer – Weezer (The White Album) Staff reviewer SowingSeason at Sputnikmusic described the album as "long awaited and worthy successor to Pinkerton", stating "The White Album manages to deliver on the promise showed by the Blue Album and Pinkerton without spending the entire time treading on familiar ground."
+With The White Album, Weezer solidify their place as a more-than-capable modern pop-rock band."
+Staff reviewer SowingSeason at Sputnikmusic described the album as "long awaited and worthy successor to Pinkerton", stating "The White Album manages to deliver on the promise showed by the Blue Album and Pinkerton without spending the entire time treading on familiar ground."
 The A.V.
 Club reviewer John Hugar praised Cuomo for "[writing] some ridiculously fun, optimistic tunes", positively comparing the tracks to the band's 90's work, as well as Pet Sounds-era Beach Boys.